Navigating the CARES Act and COVID-19 Relief

-ABBB hosted a webinar on April 2, 2020 to help clients understand key elements of COVID-19 financial relief options.
+Adams Brown hosted a webinar on April 2, 2020 to help clients understand key elements of COVID-19 financial relief options.
 An informative discussion about the CARES Act was moderated and key topics included the application process, another type of loan (EIDL loans), and differences between the two programs.
-Speakers included:

-The CARES Act and Its Effect on Employment and Retirement: Jess Camp
+The CARES Act and Its Effect on Employment and Retirement

 There are many parts of the CARES Act and aid programs designed to support employers financially.
 The chief provisions that employers need to know about employment are: